NiekBeijloos/Design-Patterns/4. Comparison across patterns/README.md

 ## Bridge and Strategy

 The Bridge design pattern is a structural design pattern and the Strategy pattern is a behavioral pattern.
 The patterns can be both used to dynamically switch the behavior of a given object.
-Their difference:
+Their differences:
 1. Intent:
    - The Bridge design pattern is used to seperate Abstraction from Implementation so both can evolve independenly.
    - The Strategy design pattern is used to dynamically switch behavior of a given object.